 Board of Trustees

-Martha Chavis brings to our organization over 30 years work experience with non-profit organizations providing health, educational services, and social services.
-A native of Philadelphia, Ms. Chavis attended city schools and graduated from Beaver College with a B.A. in Psychology and Education.
-She completed her graduate work at Temple University in Developmental Psychology and taught as an adjunct faculty in the department there for 10 years.
-Ms. Chavis has also worked over 30 years as an adjunct faculty member in Behavioral Sciences at the Community College of Philadelphia.
-She is one of a few long time African American Behavioral Sciences faculty teaching at the college.
-Ms. Chavis has worked as an Education Coordinator, Director of Program and Development for Camden County Connections.
-As well, she has worked in various settings over the years working as a program coordinator.
+Martha Chavis has over 40 years work experience with nonprofit organizations providing health education, employment and social services.
+A native of Philadelphia, Ms. Chavis attended the City's best public schools as well as graduating from Beaver College (now known as Arcadia University) with a B.A. in psychology and education.
+She completed her graduated work at Temple University in Developmental Psychology and taught as an adjunct faculty in the Department for 10 years.
+Ms. Chavis is also a long-time (44 years) Adjunct Professor in Behaviorial Sciences at Community College of Philadelphia.